autopi-io/documentation/docs/guides/reflashing_your_device.md

 the installation is complete, run the newly added rpiboot program, which you can find in the Start menu.

 :::info
 More details on the rpiboot setup for Windows can be found on the [Raspberry Pi Documentation site](https://www.raspberrypi.com/documentation/computers/compute-module.html#windows-installer).
-But keep in mind that where the the documentation is talking about jumper cables, on the AutoPi board, that means changing the device state.
+But keep in mind that where the documentation is talking about jumper cables, on the AutoPi board, that means changing the device state.
 :::